Twispay/hostedpage-php-sdk/README.md

 ```

 Use the data (`array` format) and the calculated checksum to generate you own form and
 submit button or use the SDK.
-In both cases you will need to pass
-the secret key provided by Twispay.

 ```php
 // generate the pay button and form